• Skip to primary navigation

 Seward House MuseumAuburn

-Welcome!
-We invite you to visit Seward House Museum, the historic home of William H. Seward and his family.
-Our knowledgeable staff is on-hand to provide guided tours, or to help you navigate the many fascinating aspects of this beautifully preserved home.
+Seward House Museum is the historic home of William H. Seward and his family.
+Serving as a New York State Senator, Governor of New York, a U.S. Senator, and Secretary of State in the Lincoln and Johnson administrations, Seward was one of the foremost politicians of nineteenth-century America.
 Enjoy masterpieces of American art and special exhibitions in both the historic house and the museum's gardens.

 Madam Brett HomesteadBeacon

-An early 18th-century home located in the city of Beacon, New York, USA.
+Madam Brett Homestead is an early 18th-century home in Beacon, New York, USA.
 It is the oldest standing building in its part of Dutchess County.
-In 1954, it was purchased by the Melzingah chapter of the Daughters of the American Revolution and turned into a museum preserving a total of seventeen rooms, complete with original furnishings and a collection of China-trade porcelain.
+In 1954, it was purchased by the Melzingah chapter of the Daughters of the American Revolution and turned into a museum preserving seventeen rooms, complete with original furnishings and a collection of China-trade porcelain.
 It has been listed in the National Register of Historic Places since 1976.

 Adirondack MuseumBlue Mountain Lake